-On the target the register is located at long word address 0x400480000 and when simulating it can be found in a structure called LM3Sxxxx.
+On the target, the register is located at an offset of 0x1000 from the IPSBAR (0x40000000) = 0x40001000 and when simulating it can be found in a structure called ucM5223X.

-Double click on the word LM3Sxxxx so that it becomes highlighted and then drag it into the watch window (Shift F9 opens a quick watch window).
-Expand the structure by clicking on the cross to the left of the name and you will see the various internal peripherals divided into sub-blocks.
-MACRIS\IACK is in the sub-block ETHERNET so we also expand this sub-structure by clicking on the cross left of its name.
+Double click on the word ucM5223Xso that it becomes highlighted and then drag it into the watch window (Shift F9 opens a quick watch window).
+Expand the structure by clicking on the cross to the left of the name and you will see the various internal peripheral divided into sub-blocks.
+EMAC_ISR is in the sub-block SimEMAC so we also expand this sub-structure by clicking on the cross left of its name.
+If only the EMAC peripheral block is of interest this block can be dragged alone to the watch windows by selecting ucM5223X.SimEMAC and dragging this to there.

 In the sub-block you will see all of the EMAC registers listed in the order in which they occur in memory as well as showing their present values.
-Step the code (F10) and you will see that the interrupt cause is recognised as a reception frame; the length of the received frame is extracted from the EMAC Rx FIFO before its content is also retrieved from the RX FIFO.
-Once the frame content has been extracted locally an internal message is sent, defined by static const unsigned char EMAC\RX\int\message[ HEADER\LENGTH ] = { 0, 0 , TASK\ETHERNET, INTERRUPT\EVENT, EMAC\RX\INTERRUPT };
+Step the code (F10) and you will see that the content of \mathtt{EIR} is change as the code resets the interrupt flag before sending an internal message defined by

-This internal message is sent to TASK\ETHERNET to inform that a frame has been received and is as such a method used by the operating system to wake up this Ethernet task.
-If you want to, you can also step into the write function to see the internal workings of how it wakes up the receiver task but I will assume here that all is working well and will just move to TASK\ETHERNET to see it actually receiving this interrupt message.
+This internal message is sent to TASK_ETHERNET to inform that a frame has been received and is as such a method used by the operating system to wake up this Ethernet task.
+If you want to, you can also step into the write function to see the internal workings of how it wakes up the receiver task but I will assume here that all is working well and will just move to TASK_ETHERNET to see it actually receiving this interrupt message.